Maria Mitchell

+Mitchell is the namesake of the Maria Mitchell Association, the Maria Mitchell Observatory, and the Maria Mitchell Aquarium.

 Early years (1818–1846)

 Maria Mitchell was born on August 1, 1818, on the island of Nantucket, Massachusetts, to Lydia Coleman Mitchell, a library worker, and William Mitchell, a schoolteacher and amateur astronomer.
-The third of ten children, Mitchell and her siblings were raised in the Quaker religion, a faith with tenets valuing education and sensible work.
-Her father educated all his children about nature and astronomy and her mother's employment at two libraries gave them access to a variety of knowledge.
-Mitchell particularly showed both an interest in and a talent for astronomy and advanced mathematics.
-Her father taught her to operate a number of astronomical instruments including chronometers, sextants, simple refracting telescopes, and Dolland telescopes.
+The third of ten children, Mitchell and her siblings were raised in the Quaker religion.
+William Mitchell educated all his children about nature and astronomy and her mother's employment at two libraries gave them access to a variety of knowledge.
+Mitchell reportedly showed an early interest and talent in astronomy and mathematics.
+Her father taught her to operate a number of astronomical instruments including chronometers, sextants, refracting telescopes, and Dolland telescopes.
 Mitchell often assisted her father in his work with local seamen and in his observations of the night sky.

-Mitchell's parents, like other Quakers, valued education and insisted on giving her the same access to education as boys received.
-Her father was a dedicated public school teacher who pursued an interest in mathematics and astronomy, and he saw to it that Mitchell, who especially showed interest and talent, and all his children were indoctrinated with knowledge of astronomy.
-Additionally, Nantucket's importance as a whaling port meant that wives of sailors were left for months, sometimes years, to manage affairs at home while their husbands were at sea, thus fostering an atmosphere of relative independence and equality for the women who called the island home.
+Additionally, Nantucket's importance as a whaling port meant that wives of sailors were left for months, sometimes years, to manage affairs at home while their husbands were at sea, thus fostering an atmosphere of relative independence and equality for the women of the island.

-After attending Elizabeth Gardner small school in her earliest childhood years, Mitchell attended the North Grammar school, where William Mitchell was the first principal.
-Two years following the founding of that school, when she was 11 years old, her father founded his own school on Howard Street.
+After attending Elizabeth Gardner small school as a young child, Mitchell enrolled in the North Grammar school, where her father was the first principal.
+When Maria Mitchell was 11 years old, her father founded his own school on Howard Street.
 There, she was a student and also a teaching assistant to her father.
-At home, her father taught her astronomy using his personal telescope.
-At age 12 1/2 she aided her father in calculating the exact moment of a solar eclipse, in 1831.
+In 1831, at the age of 12, Mitchell aided her father in calculating the exact moment of a solar eclipse.